rayanwaked/Skyliner/README.md

 ## Overview

-**Skyliner** is a native iOS client for [BlueSky](https://blueskyweb.xyz), built with Swift and SwiftUI.
-It utilizes the [ATProtoKit](https://github.com/MasterJ93/ATProtoKit) framework to connect to BlueSky’s AT Protocol network.
+**Skyliner** is a native iOS client for [Bluesky](https://blueskyweb.xyz), built with Swift and SwiftUI.
+It utilizes the [ATProtoKit](https://github.com/MasterJ93/ATProtoKit) framework to connect to Bluesky’s AT Protocol network.
 The app focuses on a refined user interface and smooth user experience, with an emphasis on minimalistic and maintainable code.
 Skyliner demonstrates a modern SwiftUI architecture and provides a solid foundation for further customization and new features.

 <img width="1489" height="750" alt="Templify App Store Template" src="https://github.com/user-attachments/assets/2e7827f7-7bb9-4091-bc16-dfcef75c417d" />

 ## Features

 * **Native SwiftUI App:** Written entirely in Swift and SwiftUI for a fully native iOS experience.
-* **BlueSky Integration:** Connects to the decentralized BlueSky social network via ATProtoKit, handling authentication and feed data through the AT Protocol.
+* **Bluesky Integration:** Connects to the decentralized Bluesky social network via ATProtoKit, handling authentication and feed data through the AT Protocol.
 * **Modern Architecture:** Uses a scalable MVVM-like architecture with managers and view models, making the code easy to understand and extend.
 * **UI/UX Focus:** Polished interface elements and animations (custom components, icons, and backgrounds) for an engaging user experience.
 * **Extensible Foundation:** The codebase is organized for easy refactoring and addition of new features without breaking existing functionality.